MartSpeed/codingbyanthony-react/react_project/codingBYanthony-robofriends/robofriends/README.md

 ### *ISSUES*
 ---
 1. changed the functional component to a class component results in a blank HTML document that does not render the code.
+[RESOLVED] | reverted the class component back to a functional component, however I still do not know why it did not work as a class component for versin react 18